safe-global/safe-smart-account/docs/safe_tx_gas.md

 This essentially means if you set a `safeTxGas` that is too low, your transaction might fail with out of gas and it is not possible to retry the same transaction, therefore it is important to set a correct `safeTxGas` value.

 Most wallets will estimate Ethereum transaction by checking with what gas limit the transaction does not revert.
-As the Safe contracts will "catch" the internal revert, most wallets will estimate the gas limit to the minimum value required to satisfy the `safeTxGas`.
+As the Safe Smart Account contracts will "catch" the internal revert, most wallets will estimate the gas limit to the minimum value required to satisfy the `safeTxGas`.
 This makes it very important to correctly estimate the `safeTxGas` value.

-To make it easier to set the `safeTxGas` value a change has been made with the 1.3.0 version of the Safe contracts:
+To make it easier to set the `safeTxGas` value a change has been made with the 1.3.0 version of the Safe Smart Account contracts:

-**When `safeTxGas` is set to `0`, the Safe contract will revert if the internal Safe transaction fails** (see [#274](https://github.com/safe-global/safe-contracts/issues/274))
+**When `safeTxGas` is set to `0`, the Safe contract will revert if the internal Safe transaction fails** (see [#274](https://github.com/safe-global/safe-smart-account/issues/274))

 That means if `safeTxGas` is set to `0` the Safe contract sends along all the available gas when performing the internal Safe transaction.
 If that transaction fails the Safe will revert and therefore also undo all State changes.
-This can be seen in [`Safe.sol`](https://github.com/safe-global/safe-contracts/blob/main/contracts/Safe.sol#L178-L180):
+This can be seen in [`Safe.sol`](https://github.com/safe-global/safe-smart-account/blob/main/contracts/Safe.sol#L178-L180):

 ```js
 require(success || safeTxGas != 0 || gasPrice != 0, "GS013");